vacp2p/rfc/content/docs/rfcs/17/README.md

 `max_epoch_gap` $= \lceil \frac{\text{Network Delay} + \text{Clock Asynchrony}}{\text{Epoch Length}}\rceil$   where  `period`  is the length of the `epoch` in seconds.
 `Network_Delay` and `Clock_Asynchrony` MUST have the same resolution as  `period` .
 By this formulation,  `max_epoch_gap`  indeed measures the maximum number of `epoch`s that can elapse since a message gets routed from its origin to all the other peers in the network.

+`acceptable_root_window_size` depends upon the underlying chain's average blocktime, and `Network_Delay`

+`acceptable_root_window_size` can be set as $acceptable_root_window_size=block_time/Network_Delay$

+By this formulation, `acceptable_root_window_size` will provide an approximation of how many roots can be acceptable by a routing peer.
+However, the peer can be generous with this window size if they desire enhanced slashing opportunities.

 # Copyright